-The Board also received, before it approved the Company's financial statements for the half-year and full-year financial periods, a written assurance from the CEO and the CFO that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.
+The Board also received, before it approved the Company's financial statements for the half-year and full-year financial periods, a written assurance from the CEO and the Chief Financial Officer (CFO) that, in their opinion, the financial records of the entity have been properly maintained and that the financial statements comply with the appropriate accounting standards and give a true and fair view of the financial position and performance of the entity and that the opinion has been formed on the basis of a sound system of risk management and internal control which is operating effectively.

-The Group has material exposures to economic and social sustainability risks and seeks to mitigate those exposures as set out on pages 22 and 23 of the Annual Report.
-The table below identifies which of those exposures is considered to be an economic and/or social sustainability risk.
+The Group has material exposures to economic and social sustainability risks and seeks to mitigate those exposures as set out on pages 28 to 29 of the Annual Report.

+The following table identifies which of those exposures is considered to be an economic and/or social sustainability risk.
 The Group does not have any material exposures to environmental sustainability risks.